 Well, the other day I was gathering up the garbage because I could hear the garbage truck coming down the street and I didn't want to miss it.
 I grabbed the garbage in the laundry room and was about to dump it into my big bag when I paused.
 I fished out the used dryer sheets and smoothed them out.
 They still smelled like dryer sheets and weren't shredded or anything.
 Hmmmm.
 Bet I could come up with things to do with these to extend their lives and use them up completely before I discard them.
 Here's what I came up with:

-2. Drawers.
 I have an old dresser and sometimes it is musty.
-Plus, our weather changes so rapidly around here I have tank tops and long sleeved t-shirts in the same drawer and sometimes don't wear them for a while.
+Plus, our weather changes so rapidly around here I have tank tops and long-sleeved t-shirts in the same drawer and sometimes don't wear them for a while.
 Slip a couple used dryer sheets under the bottom layer of clothes to keep the drawer smelling nice.

-4. As dryer sheets.
-In the past I have actually collected four or five dryer sheets as they come out of the laundry, and reused the four or five in one load.
+In the past, I have actually collected four or five dryer sheets as they come out of the laundry and reused the four or five in one load.
 There's enough fabric softener left on them to dry another load.
-I probably wouldn't dry something that is super prone to static this way, but for tshirts and jeans, they work just fine.
+I probably wouldn't dry something that is super prone to static this way, but for T-shirts and jeans, they work just fine.
 Might as well get as much use out of them as you can!

-6. Shoes.
 You can stuff a couple used dryer sheets inside your shoes to keep them a little less stinky.
 If you are really ambitious, fold a used dryer sheet in half and sew up two sides to create a pocket.
 Fill with 1/2 cup or so of plain kitty litter and sew shut.
 Keep these inside your shoes to absorb moisture and odors.
 I was telling my daughter this idea and she said, "But your feet won't fit, then."
-Take them out when you want to wear the shoes, dope.
+Take them out when you want to wear the shoes.
+Dope.

-7. In the linen closet.
-When I launder sheets, I always put the set of sheets inside one of the pillow cases so I they don't get lost or separated.
+When I launder sheets, I always put the set of sheets inside one of the pillowcases so they don't get lost or separated.
 I don't know, I like a neat and tidy linen closet.
 A used dryer sheet tucked inside with the sheets will keep them smelling laundry-day fresh until you put them on the bed!

-9. In the car.
 Tuck a few used dryer sheets inside pockets and here and there in your car.
-Maybe that sweaty football equipment won't stink up the car so bad.
+Maybe that sweaty football equipment won't stink up the car so badly.
 I think dryer sheets smell better than those "air fresheners" you hang from the rear-view mirror.
 Those are so strong they make my eyes water.